 BVSD Indoor Air Quality Initiative

 In spring 2016, BVSD initiated a long-term project that we expect to have significant benefits for all schools in our district.
-We are partnering with the University of Tulsa Indoor Air Program and key personnel from the University of Colorado, with support from Harvard and the National Institute of Occupational Safety and Health (NIOSH) to engage in a study to improve indoor air quality (IAQ) in BVSD schools.
+We partnered with the University of Tulsa Indoor Air Program and key personnel from the University of Colorado, with support from Harvard and the National Institute of Occupational Safety and Health (NIOSH) to engage in a study to improve indoor air quality (IAQ) in BVSD schools.

 Air Quality Data Collection

 The first step in this process involved school site baseline data collection.
 Trained personnel conducted walk-through assessments to gather basic air quality measurements.
 These data were used to identify what issues can be corrected through education and communication about building operations and occupant behavior (often with little or no cost) and those issues that may need to be prioritized for long-term funding.
 The project also included outreach and training for BVSD staff regarding indoor air quality issues in schools.

 Academic, Health and Attendance Data Collection

 In addition to the walk-through assessments, academic achievement records and health symptom data also are tracked based on standardized test scores and absenteeism/nurse-symptom data (information to be coded and not student identifiable).
 These data will be used as a baseline to compare to the same indicators post-renovation to discern improvements based on changes implemented.
 These records and information are essential to best gauge the positive impact of this work on student health and achievement.